collaborativebioinformatics/expression_and_SNPs_to_clinic/README.md

 III.
 CombineR
-- This is a custom script that is a work-in-progress
+A custom script that takes in two RNAseq VCFs, a DNAseq VCF, and differential expresssion file.
+The script starts with simple bash text manipulation commands like sed and grep to keep it simple.

 #### Outputs

-A TSV-delimited file per sample.
+It is important to present the final results cleanly.
+CombineR outputs a TSV-delimited file per sample.
 Each line describes one variant, including the following fields:
 - Variant HGVS expression
 - Hugo gene identifier
 - Variant sequence ontology consequence